wallaceSip/send-eth-cron/README.md

 - Node.js installed on your machine
 - Ethereum wallet with a private key
 - Ethereum node URL (e.g., Infura or your own Ethereum node)
-- Knowledge of the smart contract's address and ABI
+- Knowledge of the smart contract's address

 ## Installation